 Documents to provide

-Authorization to Obtain and Disclose Personal Information in the Case of Property Damage form
+The Authorization to Obtain and Disclose Personal Information in the Case of Property Damage form completed and signed by the owner

-Colour photos of the vehicle’s four outer sides, the interior, and the odometer
+Colour photos of the front, back and both sides of the vehicle and the odometer

 Once we have received your claim for property damage, we will begin analyzing your file as soon as possible.
 If necessary, a compensation officer will contact you.
 We could ask you to provide additional documents.